► New 2019 Toyota Supra leaked again

 When is the launch of the 2019 Toyota Supra?

 The launch of the new Toyota Supra has been confirmed for January 2019 at the Detroit motor show.
 It's the first official confirmation of the sports car's world debut, presaging its arrival in UK dealerships during 'the first half of 2019.'

-This solitary teaser photograph has been issued ahead of the North American International Auto Show on 14 January, showing the Supra in situ on what looks like an Alpine pass, with a twisting ribbon of tarmac stretching into the distance.
+This solitary teaser photograph (below) was issued ahead of the North American International Auto Show on 14 January, showing the Supra in situ on what looks like an Alpine pass, with a twisting ribbon of tarmac stretching into the distance.
 Speaks volumes about the coupe's intended milieu.
-It doesn't tell us much apart from confirming the availability of a crimson red paint job and a couple of bonnet scoops (that we've already seen on the prototoypes we've driven).
+It doesn't tell us much apart from confirming the availability of a crimson red paint job and a couple of bonnet scoops (we've already seen these on the prototoypes we've driven).

 Okay, so when can I actually buy the new Toyota Supra?

 You've been able to pre-order the new Supra for a few months now; a few days after German order books opened, deposits were taken in Britain in autumn 2018.
 You can reserve your own Supra right now - but you'll have to hurry.

 Toyota says just 300 examples of the new car will be coming to the UK initially, and you’ll have to pay £1000 to end up on the list.
 That money’s refundable if you change your mind, and if you’re too late to secure one of the first 300, you’ll be placed on a waiting list.
 ‘The new Toyota Supra is a thoroughbred sports car with huge appeal to customers who are seeking a great driving experience and exclusivity,’ said Andrew Cullis, Toyota GB marketing director.
 ‘With only limited numbers available, we want to give people the earliest opportunity to secure their vehicle.’